tensorflow/tensorflow/g3doc/Dialects/Affine.md

 allow 'floordiv', 'ceildiv', and 'mod' with respect to positive integer constants.
 Such extensions to affine functions have often been referred to as quasi-affine functions by the polyhedral compiler community.
-MLIR uses the term 'affine map' to refer to these multi-dimensional quasi-affine functions.
+MLIR uses the term 'affine map' to refer to these multidimensional quasi-affine functions.
 As examples, $$(i+j+1, j)$$, $$(i \mod 2, j+i)$$, $$(j, i/4, i \mod 4)$$, $$(2i+1, j)$$ are two-dimensional affine functions of $$(i, j)$$, but $$(i \cdot j, i^2)$$, $$(i \mod j, i/j)$$ are not affine functions of $$(i, j)$$.